 Mrs Ramsey was a short and rather stout lady.
 She was a kind, caring individual who had offered Lara a place to stay after her parents had decided to move to London.
 At eighteen and her brother studying at Cambridge University.
 Lara chose to remain in the village close to all her friends.
 Mrs Ramsey had never married and, after caring for her mother until she died, at the ripe old age of ninety-five, had inherited the large detached house, which stood adjacent to the entrance leading down to the old rectory.

 Mrs Ramsey could not hide her delight in seeing the girls and smiled warmly, ‘What a lovely surprise, and I was just thinking to myself — I might as well close early.
 Well, I haven’t seen you two for some time — how are you both?’

 ‘Yes, fine, thank you, Mrs Ramsey,’ Charlotte replied while taking off her coat.
 ‘And you?’

 ‘Can’t complain, dear, been a little bit quiet of late, but I’m sure things will pick up, now the weather is improving, we’ve had nothing but rain for the past week — never mind.’

-‘Well, it’s definitely feeling a lot colder.’
+‘Well, it’s most definitely feeling a lot colder.’
 Charlotte replied and then inquired, ‘How’s Lara?’

 ‘Thank you — dear.
-I’ll give it to her soon as I get home.
+I’ll give it to Lara as soon as I get home.
 I’m sure it will make her feel much better.’
 She then pushed the package into the pouch of her apron then lifted her head, and inquired, ‘Are you still enjoying university, dear?’

-Charlotte smiled, ‘Sort of, I guess, just finding it a little hard with the amount of studying that’s involved.’
+‘Sort of, I guess, just finding it a little hard with the amount of studying that’s involved,’ Charlotte smiled.

 ‘Yes, well, I’m sure it will be well worth it in the end — dear.
 How long will you be staying this time, dear?’